ShaileshDhama/Credit-Card-Fraud-Detection/README.md

 Noise removal (NR) is the process of removing noise from an otherwise meaningful signal.

-#### 1.Anomaly Detection Techniques
+### Anomaly Detection Techniques

-Simple Statistical Methods The simplest approach to identifying irregularities in data is to flag the data points that deviate from common statistical properties of a distribution, including mean, median, mode, and quantiles.
+#### Simple Statistical Methods
+The simplest approach to identifying irregularities in data is to flag the data points that deviate from common statistical properties of a distribution, including mean, median, mode, and quantiles.
 Let's say the definition of an anomalous data point is one that deviates by a certain standard deviation from the mean.
 Traversing mean over time-series data isn't exactly trivial, as it's not static.
 You would need a rolling window to compute the average across the data points.
 Technically, this is called a rolling average or a moving average, and it's intended to smooth short-term fluctuations and highlight long-term ones.
 Mathematically, an n-period simple moving average can also be defined as a "low pass filter."

-Challenges with Simple Statistical Methods The low pass filter allows you to identify anomalies in simple use cases, but there are certain situations where this technique won't work.
+Challenges with Simple Statistical Methods
+The low pass filter allows you to identify anomalies in simple use cases, but there are certain situations where this technique won't work.
 Here are a few:

-The data contains noise which might be similar to abnormal behavior, because the boundary between normal and abnormal behavior is often not precise.
+- The data contains noise which might be similar to abnormal behavior, because the boundary between normal and abnormal behavior is often not precise.

-The definition of abnormal or normal may frequently change, as malicious adversaries constantly adapt themselves.
+- The definition of abnormal or normal may frequently change, as malicious adversaries constantly adapt themselves.
 Therefore, the threshold based on moving average may not always apply.

-The pattern is based on seasonality.
-This involves more sophisticated methods, such as decomposing the data into multiple trends in order to identify the change in seasonality.
+- The pattern is based on seasonality.
+This involves more sophisticated methods, such as decomposing the data into multiple trends to identify the change in seasonality.

-Machine Learning-Based Approaches Below is a brief overview of popular machine learning-based techniques for anomaly detection.
+#### Machine Learning-Based Approaches

+Below is a brief overview of popular machine learning-based techniques for anomaly detection.

-##### a.Density-Based Anomaly Detection:
+##### Density-Based Anomaly Detection:
 Density-based anomaly detection is based on the k-nearest neighbors algorithm.

 Assumption: Normal data points occur around a dense neighborhood and abnormalities are far away.

-  The nearest set of data points are evaluated using a score, which could be Eucledian distance or a similar measure dependent on the type of the data (categorical or numerical).
+The nearest set of data points are evaluated using a score, which could be Euclidean distance or a similar measure dependent on the type of the data (categorical or numerical).
 They could be broadly classified into two algorithms:

-  K-nearest neighbor: k-NN is a simple, non-parametric lazy learning technique used to classify data based on similarities in distance metrics such as Eucledian, Manhattan, Minkowski, or Hamming distance.
+- K-nearest neighbor: k-NN is a simple, non-parametric lazy learning technique used to classify data based on similarities in distance metrics such as Euclidean, Manhattan, Minkowski, or Hamming distance

   Relative density of data: This is better known as local outlier factor (LOF).
 This concept is based on a distance metric called reachability distance.